Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Introduction

 for the standard holomorphic top form on $H,$ we define define $\eta$ by the condition $\eta \wedge \dd f = \Omega$.
 Similarly, $\dd \tilde{f}_0$ and $\dd \tilde{f}_\infty$ give trivializations $\eta_0, \eta_{\infty}$ of the canonical bundle of $\comp$.
 In concrete terms, $\eta_0$ will be obtained as the restriction $\Omega|_{\comp}$ while $\eta_{\infty}$ will be $f\inv \Omega|_{\comp}$.
 Note that $\eta_0$ therefore extends across the removed fiber $H$ while $\eta_{\infty}$ does not.
 Changing the gradings from $\eta_0$ to $\eta_{\infty}$ amounts to dividing $\eta_0$ by $f$.
 In terms of cohomology, this corresponds to twisting the trivialization $\eta_0$ by the class $[\mathrm{arg}(f)] \in H^1(\comp; \ZZ)$.

-These two trivializations define two \textit{different} dg categories, which we shall call $\scr{W}_0(\comp)$ and $\scr{W}_\infty(\comp)$.
+These two trivializations define two \textit{different} $A_{\infty}$ categories, which we shall call $\scr{W}_0(\comp)$ and $\scr{W}_\infty(\comp)$.
 Note that these have \textit{different objects}: not every Lagrangian in $\comp$ has a graded lift for both gradings.
 Alternatively, we can consider a \textit{graded $A_{\infty}$ category} $\scr{W}_{0,\infty}(\comp)$, whose objects are restricted further to those that admit graded lifts for \textit{both} of the gradings.
 There are of course other grading structures one could consider on $\comp$ but these are less natural from the $B$-side perspective.

-\begin{remark} It will be important to note that choosing a Laurent polynomial $f$ provides $H$ with a framing inside $\cstar{n}$. \end{remark}
+\begin{remark} It will be important to note that choosing a Laurent polynomial $f$ provides $H$ with a framing inside $\cstar{n}$: horizontal lifts of $\partial_x,\partial_y \in T_0 \CC$ provide a trivialization of the normal bundle of $H$ in $\cstar{n}$. \end{remark}

 We shall use the following terminology: a \textit{sectorial decomposition} or \textit{sectorial gluing} of a Liouville manifold $X$ is a sectorial hypersurface $F$ in $X$ so that $X$ is the union of two Liouville sectors $X_1, X_2 \subset X$ intersecting along their boundaries $\partial X_1 = \partial X_2 = F$.
+This is what is informally referred to as `sector gluing' in \cite[\S 11.2]{GPS2}, analogous to the gluing of Liouville pairs in \cite[(12.17)]{GPS2}.
+See \S \ref{subsec:gluing} for our setup concerning the Liouville sector $(X,W)$ associated to a holomorphic function $W:X \to \CC$ on a Stein manifold $X$ (Definition \ref{def:general_sector}).